Access My FREE 5-Part Retail Sales Training Email Course!

 What are they choosing to feature in their email blast?
-How often are they sending them out ?
+How often are they sending them out?

-Next ask yourself, What can I do to copy without copying the email itself?
+Next, ask yourself, What can I do to copy without copying the email itself?

 The best retailers have a staff of creative professionals who have found the right elements to include in email marketing which include:

 2) A coupon at the top to use on anything.
-Again, since this is to only people who are on their list - I would support this discount wholeheartedly.
+Again, since this is only to people who are on their list - I would support this discount wholeheartedly.

 3) The biggest part of the email is devoted to Mother's Day showing a great graphic, you can do a custom job for as little as $45 (but their salespeople will help you see how you could spend $85.)

-4) The lower third is for stock framing for $12.95 so even a kid can afford it and we see a mom with kids to reinforce all of the message to "get ready for Mother's Day."
+4) The lower third is for stock framing for $12.95 so even a kid can afford it and we see a mom with kids to reinforce all of the messages to "get ready for Mother's Day."

 5) Just about the last thing we read is about a free fingerpainting event in-store the day before Mother's Day.
 Implying Dads this would be a great gift idea!